HsiangHung/Machine_Learning_Note/Graph/graph_neural_network/README.md

 * [Graph Neural Network and Some of GNN Applications: Everything You Need to Know]: https://neptune.ai/blog/graph-neural-network-and-some-of-gnn-applications
 [[Amal Menzli] Graph Neural Network and Some of GNN Applications: Everything You Need to Know](https://neptune.ai/blog/graph-neural-network-and-some-of-gnn-applications)
+* [Graph neural networks: A review of methods and applications]: https://arxiv.org/pdf/1812.08434.pdf [[arxiv] Graph neural networks: A review of methods and applications](https://arxiv.org/pdf/1812.08434.pdf)

+Tasks we will be able to solve:

+1. **Node classification**: Predict a type of a given node
+2. **Graph classification**
+3. **Link prediction**: Predict whether two nodes are linked
+4. **Community detection**: Identify densely linked clusters of nodes
+5. **Network similarity**: How similar are two (sub)networks

 ## 1. Node Embedding